 Firstly we have the Ancestors of the young lad Frances Raymond Cann, who became an Entomologist.
 Here’s his Pedigree Chart first, with his Parents, Grandparents and Great Grandparents.

-Now I have printed the following pages below to show the full Ahnentafel Report, this uses an ancestors in order format, starting with one individual, in this case Francis Raymond Cann & moving backward in time to that person’s ancestors, this uses a fairly easy to understand numbering system.
-Every person listed has a number & there is a mathematical relationship between parents & children.
+Now I have printed the following pages below to show the full Ahnentafel Report, this uses an ancestor in order format, starting with one individual, in this case, Francis Raymond Cann & moving backwards in time to that person’s ancestors, this uses a fairly easy to understand numbering system.
+Every person is listed as a number & there is a mathematical relationship between parents & children.
 The number of a father is always double that of his child’s.
 The number of the mother is always double that of her child’s plus one.
 Males are even numbers & females are odd numbers.
 The more you look at them they become clearer to read & understand.
 You find this type of system in the huge Burke’s Peerage & Landed Gentry Books.